JmlrOrg/tmlr/README.md

-# tmlr
+# Transactions of Machine Learning Research

-code related to TMLR
+code related to TMLR.
+HTML pages live in the template/ folder.